 In this class there is a midterm and a final exam.
 Dates are listed in the class schedule, below.
 Both will be quite similar and will be based on the material covered in the weekly on-line discussions and in the quizzes.
-I will take some questions directly from the quizzes, and ask you two or three essay questions based on materials posted on the discussion boards.
-For each essay question I'll give you one or two of the materials [image, map, graph, video, primary source] we've discussed and ask you to describe the historical era related to that material.
-You'll also need to explain what aspect of the historical era is illustrated by those materials.
+I will take some questions directly from the quizzes.
+I will also ask you two or three essay questions ask you to describe in detail one of the the historical eras we've been studying.